maliktiomoko/RMTCovEst/README.md

 # RMTCovEst
-Implement the improved covariance estimation for large class of metrics
+Implement the improved covariance estimation for large class of metrics from paper 'Random Matrix Improved Covariance Estimation for a Large Class of Metrics, ICML 2019'

 # 2 versions of the code:
 Version 1 Implementation of the algorithm 2 for linear shrinkage initialization--> Faster implementation